 This course is designed to help develop and refine the oral and written skills which are necessary to communicate effectively in today's business environment.
 This will be accomplished through planning, composing and evaluating various forms of common business communication.
-Emphasis is placed on composing common business correspondence (letters, memos, e-mails, reports), editing and revising techniques, writing reports (emphasizing APA format), and increasing the clarity of oral presentations.
-This course is recommended for students who plan to enroll in the College of Central Florida's B.A.S. degree in Business and Organizational Management.
+Emphasis is placed on composing common business correspondence(letters, memos, emails, reports), editing and revising techniques, writing reports (emphasizing APA format), and increasing the clarity of oral presentations.
+This course is recommended for students who plan to enroll in the College of Central Florida's B.A.S. degree in

+Business and Organizational Management.

-Gordon Rule Applies.
+Terms offered: F, W, S Gordon Rule Applies.
 Classification: Dual